-All of our (including our affiliates') employees, non-employee directors and consultants are eligible to participate in the 2021 Plan and may receive all types of awards other than incentive stock options.
-Incentive stock options may be granted under the 2021 Plan only to our (including our affiliates') employees.
+All of our employees, non-employee directors and consultants are eligible to participate in the 2021 Plan and may receive all types of awards other than incentive stock options.
+Incentive stock options may be granted under the 2021 Plan only to our employees, including our affiliates' employees.

-As of July 19, 2021, the record date for the Meeting, we (including our affiliates) had approximately 57 employees, eight non-employee directors and nine consultants.
+As of the record date for the Meeting, we, and our affiliates, had approximately [\\] employees, eight non-employee directors and [\\] consultants.